Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 Slow-infused herbal balms aren't trying to do what Vaseline does.
 They are doing a different job: conditioning skin while delivering plant compounds, with light occlusion from beeswax rather than complete sealing from petroleum.
 The film is permeable enough to let skin function as designed; the oils underneath condition; the herbs add what plants have always added to skincare.

 We don't make a Vaseline replacement.
 We make products that do a different job.
-If you've been reaching for Vaseline because it's the only thing in the bathroom and you wanted something on your hands, your knuckles, your shins after a shower — what you actually wanted was to condition the skin and add some softness back.
+If you've been reaching for Vaseline because it was the only thing in the bathroom and you wanted something on your hands, your knuckles, your shins after a shower — what you actually wanted was to condition the skin and add some softness back.
 That's what whole-herb infusions are for.

 Explore our whole-herb balm catalog →